VaultStablecoins/VaultDev/README.md

 Written in Vite + React, launched locally for debug with Express

+### To Run

+npm run start

+Server is running on http://localhost:3000

 ## Logic Layer

 Handles logic for interfacing between frontend and backend, written in java